Thank you cards and the elegance of tradition

 The importance of the thank you card

-Anna Wintour sends them for all sorts of reasons which is enough said, really.
-The thank you card is, in fact, one of the most important tasks of the wedding process.
-Sure, it’s not up there with the dress or the destination, but it is essential and often overlooked.
-Tradition is to write it by hand, mention the gift by name (unless it’s monetary – then don’t state the amount!) and sign off with a thanks.
-A modern, popular alternative is to send a photograph of the two of you and include a printed thank you.
-If choosing this option, try to include a small handwritten element, such as signing your name or writing a custom message on a standard designed card.
+Anna Wintour sends them for all sorts of reasons—which is enough said.
+Thank you cards are, in fact, one of the most important tasks of the wedding process.
+Sure, they’re not up there with the dress or the destination, but they are essential and often overlooked.
+Tradition is to write them by hand, mention the gift by name (unless it’s monetary—then don’t state the amount!) and sign off with a heartfelt thanks.
+A modern popular alternative is to send a photograph of the two of you and include printed thank you cards.
+If choosing this option, try to include a small handwritten element, such as signing your name or writing a custom message on a standard-designed card.

-As the last task of the wedding process it’s understandable to want to put it off.
-You’ve been through the bridal shower, the hen’s night, the ceremony, reception and honeymoon, but it’s of utmost importance to graciously acknowledge your gifts and the presence of friends and family.
-Don’t worry if your handwriting isn’t the best for this one; it just needs to come from the heart.
+As the final task of the wedding process, it’s understandable to want to put it off.
+You’ve been through the bridal shower, the hen’s night, the ceremony, the reception, and the honeymoon.
+Still, it’s of utmost importance to graciously acknowledge your gifts and the presence of friends and family.
+Don’t worry if your handwriting isn’t the best for this one; it just needs to come from the heart

 Script-based wedding invitationShare on Pinterest